 - A 250-300 word abstract outlining the proposed presentation.

--A brief biography, institutional affiliation, and contact information for all applicants.
+- A brief biography, as well as institutional affiliation and contact information for all applicants.

 We encourage submissions from information professionals representing a diverse range of perspectives and experiences.
 The LACUNY Institute is committed to providing a platform for meaningful discussions on issues central to the professional and academic growth of librarianship and information work.